dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # INFO: Globals are updated from user settings via updateGlobals function at the end of the library.

-# Functions for library
-### updateGlobals(iGlobal="all"):

-	Description:

-		This function update MagicPanels library globals from User settings.

-##### Description:
-		"all" - update all globals
-		"gKernelVersion"
-		"gTheme"
-		"gWoodThickness"
-		"gDefaultColor"
-		"gWindowStaysOnTop"
-		"gCurrentSelection"

-##### Usage:

-		MagicPanels.updateGlobals()
-		MagicPanels.updateGlobals("all")
-		MagicPanels.updateGlobals("gWoodThickness")

-##### Result:

-		if the iGlobal == "all" there is no return, just set all MagicPanels global variables if the iGlobal == "variable name" for example "gWoodThickness" there is value returned to assign

 # Functions for general purpose
 ### isType(iObj, iType="Clone"):